China

 Ingredients

-Camellia sinensis, natural bergamot, orange blossom, cornflower petals, and blue mallow.
+Camellia sinensis tea leaves, natural bergamot, orange blossom, cornflower petals, and blue mallow.

 Botanical Profile